-Under the guidance of Nathanial Raynor, one of our Teen Science Cafe Sites, the Mescalero Teen Science Café has earned a high honor and opportunity through the Samsung Solve for Tomorrow Contest.
+The Mescalero Teen Café was a winner of the Samsung Solve for Tomorrow Contest.
 Way to go Teens!

 The Samsung Solve for Tomorrow Contest encourages teachers and students to solve real-world issues in their community using classroom skills in science, technology, engineering and math (STEM).
 This year classrooms identified issues that are unique to their communities – such as contaminated water, emergency relief in the face of natural disasters, and access to proper food and resources – as well as critical societal issues that are impacting classrooms nationwide, such as the topics of mental health, school shootings, vaping, bullying, homelessness, and veteran care.